trawitz/SLikeNet/readme.txt

 to the directory where the C# executable will be built to and rename it to SLikeNet.dll.
-On Linux you are required to build a shared library yourself since SLikeNet isn't shipped with prebuilds for Linux.
+On Linux you are required to build a shared library yourself since SLikeNet doesn't ship with prebuilds for Linux.
 Simply follow the steps under 3.7.3.2 which will take care about building such library and put it into an appropriate directory.